Why Does My Cottage Cheese Flatbread Burn?

 Why Does My Cottage Cheese Flatbread Burn?
 Key Factors Explained

-Most recipes recommend baking at 350°F to 375°F (175°C to 190°C).
-This range provides the right balance between cooking the inside and achieving a golden crust.
-Moreover, it prevents uneven or burnt results.
+Most recipes suggest baking at 350°F to 375°F (175°C to 190°C).
+This range provides the perfect balance between browning the exterior and cooking the inside thoroughly.

 Pro Tip:

-Using a baking stone or a thick baking tray can help evenly distribute heat, preventing burning.
-Learn more about the benefits of baking stones here.
+Using a baking stone or a thick baking tray can help evenly distribute heat and prevent burning.

-2. Placing Flatbread Too Close to the Heating Element
+Placing Flatbread Too Close to Heating Elements: Leads to scorching.

 • Use a Baking Stone or Thick Tray